tomevison/where-do-I-live-on-average/README.md

 Enter a list of the locations you have lived, and we will return where you currently live, on average..

 ## Purposes
-- learn web development
+- Learn web development
-- learn google maps
+- Learn google maps

 ## TODOs
-- apply a weighting (time?) to each location
+- Apply a weighting (time?) to each location